phaserjs/phaser-ce/README.md

 <a name="building-phaser"></a>

-## Building Phaser
+## Building Phaser CE

-Phaser is provided ready compiled in the `build` folder of the repository.
+Phaser CE is provided ready compiled in the `build` folder of the repository.
 There are both plain and minified versions.
 The plain version is for use during development, and the minified version for production.
 You can also create your own builds.

 ### Custom Builds

-Phaser includes a grunt based build system, which allows you to strip out  features you may not require, saving hundreds of KB in the process.
+Phaser CE includes a grunt based build system, which allows you to strip out  features you may not require, saving hundreds of KB in the process.
 Don't use any Sound in your game?
 Then exclude the entire sound system.
 Don't need Keyboard support?
 That can be excluded too.

-As a result of this work the minimum build size of Phaser is now just 80KB minified and gzipped.
+As a result of this work the minimum build size of Phaser CE is now just 80KB minified and gzipped.

 1. Run `npm install`
 2. Run `grunt custom` to see the module and argument lists (it will error; that's OK)